 For the frosting

-Mix about a cup of milk and a tablespoon of vinegar or lemon juice.
-Let it sit for 5 to 10 minutes until thick and curdled.
+I usually make my own by mixing just under 1 cup of milk with 1 tablespoon vinegar or lemon juice.
+Let it sit for 5-10 minutes until it looks slightly curdled.

 Make the cupcakes